101 Facts About Oil Painting - How Much Do You Know About Oil Painting?

 61. Cold Wax Medium is a soft paste used to make oil colors thicker and more matte.

-A soft paste formulated to knife consistency, Gamblin Cold Wax medium is made from naturally white unbleached beeswax, alkyd resin and odorless mineral spirits (OMS).
+A soft paste formulated to knife consistency, Gamblin Cold Wax medium is made from naturally white unbleached beeswax, aklyd resin and odorless mineral spirits (OMS).

-62. Oil of Spike or Spike Lavender is distilled from Lavandula spica, a broad-leafed variety of lavender which grows wild in Europe and is cultivated in Spain.
+62. Oil of Spike or Spike Lavendar is distilled from Lavandula spica, a broad-leafed variety of lavender which grows wild in Europe and is cultivated in Spain.

 It has properties similar to turpentine, but has a greater tendency to gum or oxidize when exposed to air.